Hybrid Approach for Enhancing Lesion Segmentation in Fundus Images: Methods

 \subsubsection{\textbf{Prediction Using the Hybrid Model}}

 With all the necessary information provided, the traditional model (SLIC) is now capable of generating a new mask for the (\(I_{\text{th}}\)) image in the dataset.
-This paper utilized the small-size mask produced by the U-Net (128x128 pixels) to segment the full-size image.
-The accuracy of the full-size image segmented by the U-Net can then be compared to that of the Hybrid Model.
-Due to hardware limitations, particularly with the GPU, the study could not evaluate the U-Net results on the full-size images.
+This paper utilized the small-sized mask produced by the UNet (128x128 pixels) to segment the full-sized image.
+The accuracy of the full-size image segmented by the Attention and Swin UNet can then be compared to that of the Hybrid Model.
+Due to hardware limitations, particularly with the GPU, the study could not evaluate the Attention and Swin UNet results on the full-sized images.
 However, it was able to process 1024x1024 resized images.
 Consequently, the Hybrid Model was also applied to these 1024x1024 images to enable a direct comparison of the outputs.
-Figure \ref{fig:superpixel_segmented} shows an example output of the Hybrid Model.
-The Hybrid Model was also applied to 3900*3900 (full-size) test images to showcase the power of the proposed model.
+Fig.~\ref{fig:superpixel_segmented} shows an example output of the Hybrid Model.
+The Hybrid Model was also applied to 3900x3900 (full-size) test images to showcase the power of the proposed model.